 - inventive—showing ingenuity and not obvious to someone of average skill who works in the field of your invention

-The invention can be:
+The invention must also be:

-- a product (e.g., door lock)
+- a product (example: a door lock)

 - an improvement on any of these

 For details on what can be patented, see Chapter 17: Statutory Subject-Matter in the Manual of Patent Office Practice (MOPOP).

 Computer code by itself is not something physical and therefore not patentable by law.

 A computer program may be patentable if it offers a new and inventive solution to a problem by modifying how the computer works.

 - features of solely intellectual or aesthetic significance